rohitm99/DL24P-ATORCH-CLI/README.md

-Complete Python controller for ATORCH DL24P electronic load with **READ and WRITE** capabilities.
+Python controller for ATORCH DL24P electronic load with **READ and WRITE** capabilities.
 This is for the V1.1.0 DL24P ATORCH load tester available on Amazon.
+This is a WIP with MOSTLY complete functionality for the DL24P device.
+Certain commands and registers have not yet been completed, but only due to lack of time.
+Feel free to use this code as a starting point for exploration, and potentially contributing to the full control of this device with findings updated here!

-Successfully reverse engineered the **write command protocol** using Wireshark USB captures through Windows software provided by ATORCH vendor.
+Reverse engineered the **write command protocol** using Wireshark USB captures through Windows software provided by ATORCH vendor.

 ### Write Command Format
 ```